daniel1noble/metaDigitise/README.md

 Selection: 2
 ```

-Importantly, this will import the same summary statistics that we seen above, but what if we wanted the raw data because we wanted to view the data for the scatterplot.
+Importantly, this will import the same summary statistics that we seen above, but what if we wanted the raw data because we wanted to access the data for the scatter plot.
 This is easy by re-specifying the call to the `summary` argument in `metaDigitise` as follows:

 ```
 data <- metaDigitise(dir = ".", summary = FALSE)
 ```

-In this case, `metaDigitise` returns a list with all the relavent data organised into slots that are related to each plot type:
+In this case, `metaDigitise` returns a list with all the relevant data organised into slots that are related to each plot type:

 ```
 List of 3